juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 When subscribing to events in C#, a best practice is to also unsubscribe when you're done or no longer need them, e.g. when your GameObject gets destroyed.
 This often results in listing every method you had subscribed to it.
 Manually listing these functions is tedious and can be error prone.

 A quick way to clear the object you're done with from all events on a particular object is to use the `PurgeDelegatesOf` extension method defined on all objects.
-It searches the object for all delegate fields and removes the target object from their invokation lists.
+It searches the object for all delegate fields and removes the target object from their invocation lists.

 ```cs
 // Clears the delegates of myObject from methods belonging to myDisposedObject.